-VF Corporation is the world's largest manufacturer of branded clothing, with sales now in excess of $12bn a year.
+VF Corporation is the world's largest manufacturer of branded clothing.
 It is the company behind such well-known names as Wrangler and Lee Jeans, The North Face outdoor clothing, Vans footwear, Kipling accessories and many others.
 The group claims to be the world's biggest manufacturer of jeanswear by volume, ahead of Levi Strauss.
-In 2003 VF took its first move into the sportswear market with the acquisition of Nautica, the upscale clothing and lifestyle accessories designer.
-However, outdoor clothing has become the group's most important business, a process that was further enhanced by a $2bn takeover of footwear and apparel business Timberland in 2011.
-The company's name is derived from what was once its core business, the lingerie brand Vanity Fair, which it no longer owns.
+However, outdoor clothing has become the group's most important business, a process that was further enhanced by a $2bn takeover of footwear and apparel business Timberland in 2011, followed by several other smaller purchases since then.
+The last of the group's three divisions - or coalitions as it prefers to call them - is "imagewear" which comprises a collection of what are now mostly workwear brands like Dickies, Bulwark and Kodiak boots.
+The group's name is derived from what was once its core business, the lingerie brand Vanity Fair, which it no longer owns.
 It took a strategic decision to exit that sector in 2007, selling its portfolio of brands to Fruit of the Loom.
+Another divestment was upscale clothing and lifestyle accessories label Nautica, acquired in 2003 but sold on again in 2018.
+The group also sold off its collection of high-end denim and sportswear brands in 2016, and the licensed sports apparel that was formerly the core of the imagewear coalition.
+Steve Rendle, former president of The North Face, is now group CEO.
+Revenues peaked at $12.4bn in 2015, but have slipped back as the group has divested lower-margin brands.
+Total for 2017 was $11.8bn.
+The outdoor & action sports colation accounted for almost two-thirds of that figure.

 Which agencies handle advertising for VF Corp?
 Find out more from the Adbrands Account Assignments database